A Model for Topological p-wave Superconducting Wires with Disorder and Interactions: New Hallmarks of Topology in a Single Kitaev wire

-For a normally distributed $\delta \mu_{j}$ centered around zero, equation \eqref{eq:criticalsigma} yields the critical $\sigma_c/t = e^{\frac{1}{2}(\gamma_e + \log 8)}$, where $\gamma_e$ is the Euler's constant.
-This is approximately $3.775$.
-The disorder averaged Chern number $C$ as a function of $\sigma$ is shown in Fig.\ref{fig:CnumberDisorderMu=0C}.
-For small values of $\sigma$ the marker is $C \approx 1$, but decreases as $\sigma$ is increased.
+For a normally distributed $\delta \mu_{j}$ centered around zero, Eq.~\eqref{eq:criticalsigma} yields the critical $\sigma_c/t = e^{\frac{1}{2}(\gamma_e + \log 8)}\approx 3.775$, where $\gamma_e$ is the Euler's constant.
+The disorder averaged Chern number $C$ as a function of $\sigma$ is shown in Fig. \ref{fig:CnumberDisorderMu=0C}.
+For { small to moderate values} of $\sigma$ the marker is $C \approx 1$, but decreases as $\sigma$ is increased.
 Remarkably, it crosses the transition line at $C \approx 0.5$, and further connects the fractional marker with the QCP.
 We note that the critical point $\mu = \pm 2t$ is unstable in the presence of the Gaussian disorder, since any amount of disorder drives the wire out of this point.
-In Figs. \ref{fig:CnumberDisorderMu=0C} and \ref{fig:CorrelationFunction2Panels} we present results from ED illustrating how the Chern number evolves with $\sigma$.
 We also show that the behaviour of local correlation functions for large values of $\sigma$ deep in the topological and close to the QCP suggest localization in the latter.

 To better understand the evolution of the topological marker $C$ in Fig.~\ref{fig:CnumberDisorderMu=0C}, we employ a stochastic approach as in \cite{klein2021interacting}.
 There, a duality between global disorder and the effects of ``heating" in the two-dimensional interacting Haldane model was found.
 The stochastic Chern marker is defined as the disorder averaged marker $ C = \int_{-\infty}^{+\infty} d\delta\mu \ P(\delta\mu) C(\delta\mu)$, where $P(\delta\mu) $ is given by Eq.~\eqref{eq:NormalDistribution}.
 We note that the fluctuations in the chemical potential within the interval $-2t-\mu < \delta\mu < 2t-\mu$ result in the Chern number $C(\delta\mu) = 1$, and $0$ otherwise.
 Therefore, the stochastic Chern number reads

 We introduce $\delta\mu_c = |2t-\mu|$ and assume that fluctuations $\delta\mu$ are small, leading to the approximate Chern number

 This formula illustrates that the stochastic topological marker acquires a small exponential correction with disorder.
 For the two-dimensional interacting Haldane model ~\cite{klein2021interacting,hur2022topological}, this correction can be attributed to particle-hole pair excitations produced above the gap as a result of interaction effects, which can be viewed as a heating effect induced from interactions.
 For the topological $p$-wave superconductor, we verify for $V=0$ that within the Nambu basis matrix representation, the stochastic Chern number remains quantized until large $\sigma\sim 0.6t$ in agreement with ED, see the fit in dashed blue in Fig. \ref{fig:CnumberDisorderMu=0C} to the formula (\ref{eq:Capp}) obtained for global disorder $\delta\mu_j=\delta\mu$.
 The topological phase is stable under the effect of this disorder, as expected.